hemant2132/codeforces-submissions-logger/README.md

 ## Purpose

 The aim of this project is to **_analyse and track a user's progress_** on [Codeforces](https://codeforces.com/), in specific and [Competitve Programming](https://en.wikipedia.org/wiki/Competitive_programming), in general through his/her submissions.
-This is achieved by listening for the latest submission of the given user and inserting the submission data to a specified [Google Sheet](https://www.google.com/sheets/about/) as a row.
+This is achieved by fetching recent submissions of the given user and inserting the submission data to a specified [Google Sheet](https://www.google.com/sheets/about/).
 The data is updated at regular intervals of time.

 On a personal front, I have made this to sort of **_automate things_** for me as I wish to reflect on the problems I solve during practice and on my performances in contests on Codeforces.
 I chose Google Sheets as the platform as I can easily **_access and edit the content_** there and it also provides options for **_filtering, sorting and visualising the data_**.